piyut/qiscus-sdk-android-sample-v2/README.md

 If you simply want to try the android sample app, you can direct to our [github repository](https://github.com/qiscus/qiscus-sdk-android-sample-v2) to clone our sample app.
 You can explore features of Qiscus Chat SDK.

-If you want your sample app running with your own APP ID, you can change it
+If you want your sample app running with your own APP ID, you can change it inside SampleApp.java.

 ```java
 public class SampleApp extends Application {